Noroff-FED-Campus-Assignments/programming-foundations-ca-Cnbergh/README.md

 npm run dev
 ```

-## _REPLACE_ Object
+## _mypc_ Object

-// Use this file to write your report.

-This object has the following properties:
+// This object has a "brand" property which is a string, a "model" property which is also a string, a "year" property which is a number, an "isGaming" property wich is a boolean, an "specs" property which is an array and a "turnOn" property which is a function.

 ## Minimum acceptance Criteria